Kindness is weakness to those

 1. To The Last Breath 2.
 Baptised By Fire 3.
 Pure Blood 4.
 War Machine 5.
 Thunderdome 6.
 Rest In Peace 7.
 Disease Bigotry 8.
 A Soldier's Creed 9.
 Something Wicked (This Way Comes)

 With their only full-length album Znowhite added a fairly interesting entry to the history of thrash metal, mainly for being one the few bands with a female singer.
 Musically Act Of God is not that much different from everything else released around the same time, but it's energetic enough to maintain some interest and keep up sufficient speed throughout the album.
 Nicole Lee's vocals, while naturally distinguishable from most other singers, are not quite as strong as one could hope and they sound rather forced.
-Not only that, the production of this whole album appears somewhat strained and lacks dynamics.
-Possibly some more unrestrained sound might have improved the result a bit.
+Not only that, the production of this recording appears somewhat strained and lacks dynamics.
+Possibly some more spontaneous sound might have improved the result a bit.
 In the end this album is like so many others out there - not too bad, not really great.

 ZOETROPE - A Life Of Crime